What is SCiO?

 Membership provides access to a number of activities including:

-- Development days where you can draw on the resources, skills, experience and knowledge of other members to help you on problem issues
+- Development and discussion meetings where you can draw on the resources, skills, experience and knowledge of other members to help you on problem issues

 - Common Interest Groups where you can work with others to develop systemic approaches to your particular area of interest or practice